isl/xPaths/README.md

 Read javadoc for more details.

-The SourceAnalyzer webapp dependecies and licenses used are described in file SourceAnalyzer-Dependencies-LicensesUsed.txt
+The xPaths webapp dependecies and licenses used are described in file xPaths-Dependencies-LicensesUsed.txt